twbs/bootstrap/docs/4.0/components/forms.md

 Be sure to add `.col-form-label` to your `<label>`s as well so they're vertically centered with their associated form controls.
 For `<legend>` elements, you can use `.col-form-legend` to make them appear similar to regular `<label>` elements.

+At times, you maybe need to use margin or padding utilities to create that perfect alignment you need.
+For example, we've removed the `padding-top` on our stacked radio inputs label to better align the text baseline.

 {% example html %}
 <form>
   <div class="form-group row">